 Brian McCoy became CEO and President of the company in 2001 when Mike retired after 30 years of full-time service, having helped prepare McCoy’s for the New Millennium.
 In 2007 Meagan McCoy Jones joined her father as the fourth generation to be involved with in company’s leadership.

-The company currently operates 87 Building Supply locations, two McCoy’s Millworks facilities and five internal distribution centers within a five state area.
+The company currently operates 88 Building Supply locations, two McCoy’s Millworks facilities and five internal distribution centers within a five state area.
 In 2015, Brian’s son Reid joined the company full-time, taking a more active role on McCoy’s Board of Directors and concentrating on the family’s ranch property and operations, other real estate holdings and business interests like the McCoy Foundation.
-Meagan now serves as Executive Vice President and Chief Operating Officer.
+Meagan currently serves as President and Chief Operating Officer.
 “Today we are still family-owned, strong, growing and relevant,” shares Brian McCoy.
 “With both Meagan and Reid’s involvement, we have the next generation deeply involved and charting our company’s path into the future.”